Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

-Lastly, in our study, the outputs of the last HART encoder block are combined through a GAP layer, where the outputs are passed to a feed-forward layer and then finally given to the classification heads.
+Lastly, a global average pooling layer reduces the dimension of the output of the last HART encoder block through averaging before feeding a feed-forward layer and then finally given to the classification heads.